Alternatives to Boarding School for NWT Teens Without a Local High School

 | Homeschooling (home education) | Yes | Parent-generated transcript → portfolio admissions | for withdrawal guide; curriculum costs vary | Minimal — can use physical materials | Excellent — land-based learning, Elder involvement, community schedule |

-| Distance learning (ADLC/Aurora) | Yes | Accredited courses → standard credits | Usually subsidised | Yes — significant bandwidth needed | Moderate — structured Western curriculum, some flexibility |
+| Distance learning (ADLC/other providers) | Yes | Accredited courses → standard credits | Usually subsidised | Yes — significant bandwidth needed | Moderate — structured Western curriculum, some flexibility |

 | Blended program | Partially — some travel | Mix of local school + home credits | Varies by arrangement | Depends on distance component | Good — combines available local instruction with home education |